GuizzyQC/sd_api_pictures_tag_injection/README.md

 With advanced tag processing disabled, the only processing that is done is that all EXACT duplicate tags are removed.
 Tags with the same text but different weights are not counted as duplicates.

 With advanced tag processing enabled, tags without parenthesis are given a weight of one.
 Two tags with a weight of one found become one tag with a weight of 1.1.
 Two duplicate tags with different weight are calculated with the difference to one from one of the tag being added to the other.
 If two duplicate LORAs are detected, only the one with the highest weight is kept.

+Once enabled, Advanced tag processing allows you to Disable SD LORAs if you so choose.
+This was mostly added due to the arrival of SDXL, which caused a break in the up-to-then broad compatibility of LORAs and checkpoints.

 **WARNING: To work properly the advanced tag processing needs very strict formatting on your tags.
 Two rules in particular have to be respected: make sure all your tags are separated with commas, and make sure that you have no tag with commas inside parentheses.**
 Dynamic tags should still work as long as they respect the rules above, but they will be passed as is as they are not resolved until they reach Auto1111's API.